Teaching of Languages (French) MATL

 Non-native speakers require an undergraduate degree in the language or equivalent of 30 hours of experience.
 If you do not have an undergraduate degree in language, students can take the ACTFL OPI, which requires an advanced score.

 Learn more about this program:

 Discover the world of language with a Masters of Arts in the Teaching of Languages (French) from the University of Southern Mississippi.
 Our online French MATL degree program is offered fully online and is one of the largest programs of its kind in the United States addressing language teachers’ needs.
-The focus of the MATL is developing and enhancing knowledge, skills, and theories in language, language acquisition, and language instruction, factors essential for effective teaching and successful learning.
+The focus of the MATL is on developing and enhancing knowledge, skills, and theories in language, language acquisition, and language instruction, factors essential for effective teaching and successful learning.

 Check out some of the jobs our graduates landed after earning this degree:

-- College French Instructor
+- College French Instructor or Lecturer

 - Private Corporate French Instructor

 - Private School French Teacher

 - French Secondary Teacher (prior certification needed)

 - FLES Teacher/French Elementary Teacher (prior certification needed)